gvellut/jncep/README.md

 The tracking is performed by updating the local config file `<home>/.jncep/tracked.json` (where `<home>` is either `/Users/<user>` on macOS, `C:\Users\<user>` on Windows or `/home/<user>` on Linux).
 That file will be created by the tool if it doesn't exist.

 The `tracked.json` file can be updated manually with a text editor if needed.
-It is a JSON dictionary with keys the canonical URLs of the series and values another dictionary with keys "name" and "part".
-The value for "part" is a string in relative format (`<volume>.<part>`).
+It is a JSON dictionary with keys the canonical URLs of the series and values another dictionary with keys "name", "part" and "part_date".
+The value for "part_date" is the launch date for the last downloaded part and is used for the `update` command to find out if new parts have been released.
+The value for "part" is a string in relative format (`<volume>.<part>`) that corresponds to the last downloaded part: It is used in `track list` subcommand.

 ### Options